 - Devising a zoned evacuation strategy to improve business continuity

-In the residential areas of Block B the main challenge was justifying extended travel distances and FDS Consult UK’s experience enabled the team to achieve this by introducing fan-assisted smoke shafts.
+In the residential areas of Block B the main challenge was justifying extended travel distances and FDS Consult’s experience enabled the team to achieve this by introducing fan-assisted smoke shafts.

-FDS Consult UK’s creative approach enabled the team to:
+FDS Consult’s creative approach enabled the team to:

 - Carry out a complete risk assessment